miatoll/huananzhi-x99-qd4-drivers/README.md

-# Huananzhi X99 QD4 Oficial drivers
+# Huananzhi X99 QD4 Official drivers
 This repository contains the official drivers for the Huananzhi X99 QD4 motherboard I uploaded these drivers here through the unstable work of the official server
 # Files